jovansgit/Hourly-Energy-Consumption/README.md

 ### <a name="Questions"></a> Questions we hope to answer with Data
 * Can we build a model to predict energy consumption for the following year?
 * Can we identify any trends in energy consumption?
-* What is the predictive rate for a particular day?

 ### <a name="DescriptionOfSourceData"></a> Description of our Source Data